First Fandom

 First Fandom is an informal association of early, active and well-known science fiction fans.

-In 1958 a number of fans at Midwestcon realized amid table-talk that they all had been active in fandom for more than 20 years.
-This inspired the creation of an organization for longstanding fans under the initial chairmanship of Robert A. Madle.
-Originally only those fans who were known to have been active in fandom before the cutoff date, January 1, 1938, were eligible.
+In 1958, a number of fans at Midwestcon realized amid table-talk that they all had been active in fandom for more than 20 years.
+This inspired the creation of an organization for longstanding fans under the initial chairmanship of Robert A. Madle, who "in 1958 suggested the idea of forming an organization called First Fandom".
+Originally, only those fans who were known to have been active in fandom before the cutoff date, January 1, 1938, were eligible.
 Such fannish activity (or "fanac") including writing to letter columns in science fiction magazines, having been published in fanzines, or having participated in science fiction oriented clubs, or just generally doing fannish things.

 The term itself is an oblique reference to Olaf Stapledon's classic science fiction epic Last and First Men.
 In this book the stages of mankind are enumerated.
 Thus early 1950s historian of fandom Jack Speer began to label successive generations of fans as First Fandom, Second Fandom, Third Fandom, and so forth... all the way to Seventh Fandom and beyond.

-Currently the organization allows several classes of membership.
-For example, a Dinosaur is a member who was active before the first Worldcon (World Science Fiction Convention) held on July 4, 1939, while Associate Membership requires provable activity in fandom for more than three decades.
+Those applying to membership of the organization must prove they have had 30 years of continuous activity in science fiction fandom.
+If a person is not selected for membership, they may still become a Sustaining Patron.
+Patrons are not able to participate in the awards process.

-First Fandom annually presents its First Fandom Hall of Fame award and Sam Moskowitz Archive Award for excellence in science fiction collecting. at the beginning of the Hugo Awards Ceremony at the World Science Fiction Convention.
+First Fandom annually presents its First Fandom Hall of Fame Award, posthumous award, and Sam Moskowitz Archive Award for excellence in science fiction collecting, at the beginning of the Hugo Awards Ceremony at Worldcon (World Science Fiction Convention).

 There is an analogous informal society in Finnish fandom called the Dinosaur Club; the cutoff being the first major Finnish con Kingcon.

+Awards

+First Fandom recognizes people for their work within the science-fiction community.

+First Fandom Hall of Fame Award

+This award "is presented annually for contributions to the field of science fiction dating back more than 30 years.
+Contributions can be as a fan, writer, editor, artist, agent, or any combination of the five."
+It is usually presented at the Hugo Awards.

+Posthumous Hall of Fame Award

+This award "is presented for contributions to the field of science fiction dating back more than 30 years.
+The Posthumous Hall of Fame award was established as a separate and equal award with unique criteria in 1994 at Rivercon XIX" and is also usually presented at the Hugos.